 Where does the Revenue go?

-Classified Avenue is set up as a for-profit subsidiary of SNA to ensure that LMA'S non-profit tax-exempt status is not jeopardized.
+Classified Avenue is set up as a for-profit subsidiary of LMA to ensure that LMA'S non-profit tax-exempt status is not jeopardized.
 In addition to overhead and administrative costs, Classified Avenue's expenses include:

 - Commissions to Selling Newspapers that sell ads into the network.

 - Dues discounts to Publishing Newspapers that publish Classified Avenue ads.

 - An annual contribution to LMA earmarked to enhance LMA conference programs and other membership benefits such as free member conference calls, research studies, representation at industry conferences, etc.

 If you participate in Classified Avenue — whether by selling classified ads into the network or simply by publishing the ads Classified Avenue provides to you — you receive financial benefits!
 If you are a Selling Newspaper and a Publishing Newspaper, you enjoy two levels of financial awards.
 All revenue is allocated either directly or indirectly to LMA members who participate in Classified Avenue in the form of deeply discounted LMA membership dues and discounted LMA conference registration fees.
 All LMA members — whether they participate in Classified Avenue or not — benefit because a certain portion of Classified Avenue's revenue is earmarked to improve LMA 's conference programs, contests, and other membership benefits.
 And, of course, the advertiser benefits from exposure to millions of North American suburban newspaper readers.